John-Paul-R/kits/README.md

 ## Advanced

 **Kits** stores most of its data in `nbt` files, using Minecraft's NBT format.
-You can modify and create such files with a tool like [NBTExplorer](nbtexp).
+You can modify and create such files with a tool like [NBTExplorer][nbtexp].

 ### Kit Config Files